Bangkit-C23-PS414/.github/profile/README.md

 6. Wait for the result

 ## Features
 - **Leaf Health Assessment**: The app uses AI algorithms to detect and analyze coffee leaves from images captured by the device's camera.
-Based on the captured image, the app provides an assessment of the health condition of the coffee leaf, such as identifying diseases, pests, or nutrient deficiencies.
+Based on the captured image, the app provides an assessment of the health condition of the coffee leaf.
 - **Image Capture and Gallery**: Users can capture leaf images using the app's built-in camera functionality.
 Additionally, the app allows users to browse and select images from their device's gallery for analysis.
 - **Results and Recommendations**: The app presents the analysis results and provides recommendations to the user regarding potential remedies or actions to take for maintaining or improving the health of the coffee plants.
 - **Detection History**: Users can view their detection history, including the date and results of previous leaf detections.
 The history can be filtered based on different criteria.